neil-ca-moore/neil-ca-moore.github.io/_posts/2015-06-10-objects-and-pointers-2.markdown

 We can achieve combinations of those properties using the techniques I described last time: i.e. use of safe pointers (dynamic dispatch + memory safety), CRTP (memory safety and inheritance but dispatch done statically) or inclusion (memory safety but static dispatch and no inheritance).

 However my eyes have been opened a bit after watching Sean Parent's talk called ["C++ seasoning"](http://channel9.msdn.com/Events/GoingNative/2013/Cpp-Seasoning).
 Now I also want to achieve *value semantics*.
-Value semantics means that assigning a value to a different variable copies it.
+Value semantics means that assigning a value to a different variable copies it (or, with std::move, moves it without copying).
 The opposite is reference semantics meaning that only the pointer is copied.
 With value semantics a value is guaranteed to be the sole way to access the corresponding area of memory.

 {% highlight c++ linenos %}
 {% include_relative obj_ptrs_2_code/value.hpp %}
 {% endhighlight %}

 Using value semantics helps to make code easy to understand, since you don't need to check what other variables (possibly on other threads) might be sharing the same data.
+There is no sharing.

+Also you don't have to worry about cleaning up pointers any longer, because there are none.

 I said in my earlier post that in C++ polymorphism is only available via a pointer/reference variable.
 That is true, but there are a variety of techniques to maintain value semantics without losing polymorphism, and the purpose of this post is to describe those.